BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Theoretical Analysis

-Our goal is to make the connection to the classical GP-UCB results explicit and to separate what is specific to BONSAI from what is generic to \emph{any} approximate UCB maximization scheme.
-The resulting bounds follow the standard GP-UCB analysis for the case of approximate maximization, tailored to the acquisition-gap perspective that BONSAI exposes.

-The key observation is that the regret bounds we prove depend only on the \emph{acquisition gaps} between the points actually queried by the algorithm and the ideal UCB maximizers.
-They do not depend on how those query points are constructed.
-BONSAI is one such construction that enforces bounded gaps while explicitly minimizing the number of deviations from a default configuration.
+Our bounds depend only on the \emph{acquisition gaps} between queried points and the ideal UCB maximizers, not on how query points are constructed; BONSAI is one such construction that bounds these gaps while minimizing deviations from the default.